January 23, 2018

-The Performance Center recently released a new resource to help school districts using the F196 reporting model improve their accounting and financial reporting.
+The Center for Government Innovation recently released a new resource to help school districts using the F196 reporting model improve their accounting and financial reporting.

 The “Checklist for Reviewing Financial Statement Reporting” addresses processes needed for the year-end review of financial statements, notes and supplemental schedules.